How to Craft the Ideal Outreach Email for SEO in 2024 (And Actually Get Backlinks)

 Hey Sarah,

 Bob from XYZ Analytics here.
-We’re big fans of your blog (especially your future of martech series), but noticed your post about the power of analytics is a bit outdated.
+We’re big fans of your blog (especially your future of martech series) but noticed your post about the power of analytics is a bit outdated.

 We write about analytics on our own blog, and just finished a case study, but figured it might reach a bigger audience and help more people on your blog.